frankthelen/rools/README.md

 New rules will become effective immediately.

 `register()` is working asynchronously, i.e., it returns a promise.
-Its promise may be rejected, e.g., if a rule is formally incorrect.
-If this happens, the affected Rools instance is inconsistent and should no longer be used.
+If this promise is rejected, the affected Rools instance is inconsistent and should no longer be used.

 Example:
 ```javascript